AdeHumble/Nigerian-Food-Prices-Insights/README.md

 - Compare inflation rates of food commodities of year to year

 ## Tools and Technologies
-- Power BI for data visualization
+- Power BI for data cleaning, analysis and visualization

 ## Project Structure
 - /data: Contains the raw and processed data files